DmitriyRF/NewTheme/README.md

 <p>Just create first web subpage for admin page which coincides with it as well</p>
 <h3>Setting Up a Form in the Admin</h3>
 <p>Create options form with nonce field.
 The form markup use standard wordpress classes.</p>
+<h3>Saving Settings</h3>
+<p>In this part we use Admin Post Action Hook.
+The admin_post_hook follows the format "admin_post_$youraction", where $youraction is your GET or POST request's 'action' parameter. 'action' is value of name parameter in input field.
+After saving page redirect back to options page.
+On saving page we also check virify nonce fields.</p>